 - Keep up to date on the latest coronavirus news and advice with Which?

 Early media reports suggested the World Health Organization (WHO) warned against using cash – a claim that WHO later denied.

 According to the Bank of England: ‘Like any other surface that large numbers of people come into contact with, banknotes can carry bacteria or viruses.’

-So whether handling cash, debit and credit cards, phones, shopping baskets or payment terminals, wash your hands when you get home.
+So whether handling cash, bank cards, phones, shopping baskets or payment terminals, wash your hands when you get home.

 If you can, pay using a bank card.
-From the start of April the contactless payment limit has been raised from £30 to £45 to reduce the need to touch payment terminals.
+In April, the contactless payment limit was raised from £30 to £45 to reduce the need to touch payment terminals.